homics/instructions/homics/docs/user-guide/kubernetes.md

 Unfortunately, at this point, you can't access your gateway from your browser.
 To access your pod from the outside, we need to define a **service**.

-2 - Create a service.yml file for gateway and run `kubectl apply -f service.yml`
+2 - Fill in the service.yaml file for gateway and run `kubectl apply -f service.yaml`

 ![info](../img/info.png) You can find everything you need on Kubernetes documentation [Writing a service](https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service).